chungvle/polymer-compo/README.md

      - for the youtube demo: http://localhost:8080/components/PolymerCompo/demo/youtube.html
      - for the cityinfo demo: http://localhost:8080/components/PolymerCompo/demo/index.html

-## What is PolymerCompo?
+## What is Polymer-compo?

-PolymerCompo is a framework that supports composition of new applications from components.
+Polymer-compo is a set of custom elements that support composition of web applications from components.
 It consists of the following elements:
   - <b>State</b>: defines the interface to a component.
   - <b>Event</b>: listens to changes of a target, e.g. outputs of a state, then broadcasts an event